cloudfoundry-incubator/kubecf/doc/dev/general.md

   --set "controller.service.externalIPs={$(minikube ip)}"
 ```

-The last option above assigns the external IP of the cluster to the
+The last option in the command above assigns the external IP of the
-Ingress Controller service.
+cluster to the Ingress Controller service.

 ##### Configure kubecf

-Use the option `--set features.ingress.enabled=true` when deploying
+Use the Helm option `--set features.ingress.enabled=true` when
-kubecf from its chart.
+deploying kubecf.